-Sign-in: Visitors are required to register in the visitors’ book upon entry and exit.
+- Sign-in: Visitors are required to sign-in upon entry and exit

-- Do not bring any of the following items into the library: handbags, briefcases, plastic bags, computer cases.
+- None of the following items are allowed in the library: handbags, briefcases, plastic bags, computer cases.
 Lockers are available for temporary storage of these items at Reception.
-Please use a locker only during the time you are actually in the buildings, and return the key when you leave.
+Please use a locker only during the time you are actually in the building, and return the key when you leave.

-- Mobile phones must be in silent mode and must not be used for conversations anywhere in the library.
+- Mobile phones must be switched off or kept in silent mode and cannot be used for conversations anywhere in the library.
 Violators may have their library cards revoked.

 - Smoking, food, and drinks, with the exception of water (in a small transparent bottle), are not allowed anywhere in the library.

-- Computers: Laptop computers may be used throughout the library.
-The library holds no responsibility for any loss or damage of your equipment.
+- Laptop computers may be used throughout the library.
+The library holds no responsibility for any loss or damage of equipment.

 - Please avoid talking in the library.